Build-Squad/asset-handover/README.md

 flow transactions send ./cadence/transactions/fungibleTokenSwitchboard/setupAccount.cdc --network=testnet --signer=recipient -f flow.testnet.json

 # The recipient makes an attempt to withdraw some amount of FLOW tokens.
-flow transactions send ./cadence/transactions/lockUps/withdrawFungibleToken.cdc ${FLOW_TOKEN_IDENTIFIER} ${HOLDER_ADDRESS} 550.0 --network=testnet --signer=recipient -f flow.testnet.json
+flow transactions send ./cadence/transactions/lockUps/withdrawFungibleToken.cdc $FLOW_TOKEN_IDENTIFIER $HOLDER_ADDRESS 550.0 --network=testnet --signer=recipient -f flow.testnet.json

 # => Output: Remember that we specified a maximum withdrawal amount of 450 FLOW tokens, so this naturally fails.
 error: panic: You cannot withdraw more than the remaining balance of: 450.00000000

 # The recipient attempts to withdraw a smaller amount.
-flow transactions send ./cadence/transactions/lockUps/withdrawFungibleToken.cdc ${FLOW_TOKEN_IDENTIFIER} ${HOLDER_ADDRESS} 250.0 --network=testnet --signer=recipient -f flow.testnet.json
+flow transactions send ./cadence/transactions/lockUps/withdrawFungibleToken.cdc $FLOW_TOKEN_IDENTIFIER $HOLDER_ADDRESS 250.0 --network=testnet --signer=recipient -f flow.testnet.json

 # => Output: This also fails, because the recipient has not yet made the FlowToken.Vault available on the Switchboard.
 error: panic: The deposited vault is not available on this switchboard

 # This NodeJS script will properly setup the switchboard for the FlowToken.Vault resource.
-node cadence/transactions/fungibleTokenSwitchboard/addVaultCapability.js ${FLOW_TOKEN_IDENTIFIER} recipient
+node cadence/transactions/fungibleTokenSwitchboard/addVaultCapability.js $FLOW_TOKEN_IDENTIFIER recipient

 # Yet another attempt to withdraw 250 FLOW tokens.
-flow transactions send ./cadence/transactions/lockUps/withdrawFungibleToken.cdc ${FLOW_TOKEN_IDENTIFIER} ${HOLDER_ADDRESS} 250.0 --network=testnet --signer=recipient -f flow.testnet.json
+flow transactions send ./cadence/transactions/lockUps/withdrawFungibleToken.cdc $FLOW_TOKEN_IDENTIFIER $HOLDER_ADDRESS 250.0 --network=testnet --signer=recipient -f flow.testnet.json

 # We check to see the recipient's FLOW balance.
-flow scripts execute ./cadence/scripts/flow/getAccountBalance.cdc ${RECIPIENT_ADDRESS} --network=testnet -f flow.testnet.json
+flow scripts execute ./cadence/scripts/flow/getAccountBalance.cdc $RECIPIENT_ADDRESS --network=testnet -f flow.testnet.json

 # => Output: The withdrawal has been successfull.
 However, we charge 5 FLOW tokens for the AssetHandover.LockUp resource creation (the holder), and we also chanrge the recipient 2 FLOW tokens for each withdrawal.
 4 FLOW tokens were charged for withdrawing the Domains NFTs and the FlowToken.
 (Each testnet account has an initial balance of 1000 FLOW tokens).
 That is the reason we get 1246.0, instead of 1250.0 .
 Result: 1246.00095786

 # Recipient attempts to withdraw another 250 FLOW tokens.
-flow transactions send ./cadence/transactions/lockUps/withdrawFungibleToken.cdc ${FLOW_TOKEN_IDENTIFIER} ${HOLDER_ADDRESS} 250.0 --network=testnet --signer=recipient -f flow.testnet.json
+flow transactions send ./cadence/transactions/lockUps/withdrawFungibleToken.cdc $FLOW_TOKEN_IDENTIFIER $HOLDER_ADDRESS 250.0 --network=testnet --signer=recipient -f flow.testnet.json

 # => Output: A friendly error message showing that from the initial maximum withdrawl amount of 450 FLOW tokens, only 200 are left.
 error: panic: You cannot withdraw more than the remaining balance of: 200.00000000